 Teach me Lord, teach me Lord to wait“

-Now that you’ve made it through these melodious thoughts inspired by the beauty of Psalm 27, let me leave you with a couple of questions.
-What part of Psalm 27 inspires you most?
+Now that you’ve made it through these melodious thoughts inspired by the beauty of Psalm 27 let me leave you with a couple of questions.
+What part of Psalm 27 encourages you most?
 Which of these choruses are now stuck in your head?

 Commit your favorite portion of Psalm 27 to memory.
 Once memorized, the Spirit will bring it back to your remembrance when He wants to use it to comfort you.